kavi106/Car4Sure/README.md

 Symfony was used as a backend and ReactJS as the front end.

 ## Symfony
-We used Symfony because it has all the tools/libraries we needed.
+I used Symfony because it has all the tools/libraries needed.

 "symfony/validator" module was use to validate the inputs to the API.

 Sqlite was used as a database because its easy to implement.
-We used doctrine so we can swap database if needed.
+I used doctrine so we can swap database if needed.

-We used "lexik/jwt-authentication-bundle" module for authentication.
+"lexik/jwt-authentication-bundle" module was used for authentication.

 ## ReactJS
 ReactJS was used because I have the knowledge but any other technology could have been used.

 ## Not Implemented
-PDF generation was not implemented doe to lact of time.
+PDF generation was not implemented due to lack of time.

 ## What could have been better
-Error display on the frontend.
+Error popup displays on the frontend.

 Better transition between the frontend screens.